 - An enhancement of the boundary estimator tool, which automatically shows you an estimate of the jurisdiction of a ward or branch when you click on it.
 It does fine for simple shapes, but complicated and incomplete boundary descriptions are harder to reason about.

 - An editor tool for others to contribute to the database.
-We have something about 90% done, but it isn't quite ready for prime time.
-Editing will probably be limited to a few people at first.
-If you have good knowledge about a region or era, and are interested in helping me test it and giving feedback, let me know!
+Beta version released January 23, 2019: If you have good knowledge about a region or era, and are interested in helping me test it and giving feedback, let me know!

 If you have any suggestions on these or other features I should add, feel free to contact me.